 Water Diver Certification.
 All divers must demonstrate that they can comfortably maintain themselves in water too deep in which to stand by completing a 10-minute swim/float without using any swim aids.

-Divers must also complete a 200 meter/yard continuous surface swim or a 300 meter/yard swim with mask, fins and snorkel.
+Divers must also complete a 200 meter/yard continuous surface swim or a 300 meter/yard swim (snorkeling) with mask, fins and snorkel.
 Although it is a longer swim, the equipment swim is

 Record Form (10058)

 Liability Release and Assumption of Risk Agreement (10072)